AllStarLink/asl3-menu/php-backend/README.md

 secret=server1-ami-password
 ```

+Note: if the local host is targetted and no "settings.ini" file is found then the command will use the "admin" user settings from `/etc/asterisk/manager.conf`.

 #### The "--reload" argument

 The `--reload` argument, if specified, will result in the associated asterisk modules being reloaded with any configuration changes being applied.

+NOTE: THIS FUNCTIONALITY HAS NOT BEEN TESTED!!!

+#### The "--debug" argument

+The `--debug` argument (not mentioned in the "usage") can help with debugging the backend code.

+* the AMI string is output
+* if `$live_dangerously = true;` is set (in "asl-ami-commands.php") then :
+	* any configuration changes will be written to files with a "-DEBUG" extension.
+	* a `diff` command is executed showing the difference between the origina and updated files.

+Using `--debug=2` will provide even more verbose output.

 ## Prerequisites

 `apt install php-cli`

+The `/etc/asterisk/custom` directory MUST exist!

 ## Privilege Escalation